Conditional HI mass functions and the HI-to-halo mass relation in the local Universe: H i gas contents in galaxies and in dark matter halos

-As can be seen from \autoref{fig:CHIMF_all}, the amplitude of the total HIMF increases monotonically with increasing halo mass, indicating a positive correlation of the total \hi\ mass of galaxies with the dark matter mass of their host halos.
 When galaxies are divided by color, we find that the red and blue populations present similar CHIMFs for halos of different masses, in terms of both amplitude and shape, which results in a comparable \hi\ mass fraction for the two populations in halos of different masses.
 Quantitatively, the \hi\ mass fraction in red (blue) galaxies increases (decreases) steadily from 21\% (79\%) at \mhalo$\sim10^{12}$\msun\ to 56\% (44\%) at \mhalo$\sim10^{15}$\msun.
 It has been well established that blue galaxies dominate the central galaxy population in intermediate-to-low mass halos, and red galaxies are either (massive) centrals in massive halos or (less-massive) satellites in halos of different masses \citep{2009ApJ...695..900Y,2016MNRAS.459.3998L}.
 Thus, massive halos are expected to contain more red galaxies than blue galaxies.
 The fact that red and blue galaxies have comparable CHIMFs at given halo mass can be understood from the color-dependent \hi-to-stellar mass ratio of galaxies, which is smaller for redder galaxies.